tomsx/nuBuilder-4.5-Code-Library/codelib/object_select_multiple_without_ctrl_key/README.md

 In order to select multiple items in a select object, you must Ctrl-Click items to add them.
 If you forget to hold down the Ctrl key when clicking an item, all the previously selected items are lost.

-To prevent accidentally clearing your selections, use the JavaScript below.
+To prevent accidentally clearing your selections, use the nuSelectMultiWithoutCtrl() function.
 It allows you to select items without holding the Ctrl Key.

 ☛  Add the following JavaScript Code to your form’s Custom Code field.